Which of the following statements about mitochondria is correct? | Channels for Pearson+

 1

-Step 1: Begin by understanding the function of mitochondria in eukaryotic cells.
-Mitochondria are known as the 'powerhouses' of the cell because they are the primary site of ATP (adenosine triphosphate) production through cellular respiration.
+Step 1: Begin by identifying the function of mitochondria.
+Mitochondria are organelles responsible for energy production in eukaryotic cells through a process called oxidative phosphorylation.

-Step 2: Clarify the statement about mitochondrial DNA.
-Mitochondria have their own circular DNA, which is separate from the nuclear DNA, allowing them to produce some of their own proteins and enzymes necessary for their function.
+Step 2: Evaluate the first statement: 'They are found only in plant cells.'
+Mitochondria are found in both plant and animal cells, so this statement is incorrect.

-Step 3: Address the claim that mitochondria are found only in plant cells.
-This is incorrect because mitochondria are present in almost all eukaryotic cells, including both plant and animal cells.
+Step 3: Evaluate the second statement: 'They generate ATP through oxidative phosphorylation.'
+This is correct because mitochondria use the electron transport chain and chemiosmosis to produce ATP.

-Step 4: Evaluate the statement about chlorophyll.
-Mitochondria do not contain chlorophyll; chlorophyll is found in chloroplasts, which are responsible for photosynthesis in plant cells.
+Step 4: Evaluate the third statement: 'They contain chlorophyll for photosynthesis.'
+Chlorophyll is found in chloroplasts, not mitochondria, so this statement is incorrect.

-Step 5: Based on the analysis of each statement, identify the correct statement: 'Mitochondria are the primary site of ATP production in eukaryotic cells.'
-This aligns with the known function of mitochondria in energy production.
+Step 5: Evaluate the fourth statement: 'They lack their own DNA.'
+Mitochondria have their own circular DNA, which is used to encode some of their proteins, so this statement is incorrect.

 Related Videos